 THE NEW ZEALAND LAND & FOOD ANNUAL 2017 TEXT EXTRACT There is no free lunch - no matter what food is grown and how it is processed and transported to the consumer, there is an impact on the planet.
 This impact creates consequences for individuals, societies and communities, and although this is not a difficult idea to grasp, it is harder to quantify the scale of the impact.
 It is harder still to decide what to do about it and how to make the best choices as individuals, within communities and for a country.
 But it is one which we all have a responsibility to grapple with to the best of our ability, for the sake of our grandchildren and those who follow them.
 What can be done?
 In this volume you will find no shortage of ideas and no lack of intelligent commentary from passionate people who have given their energy to finding solutions to the problems that affect us all.
-Livestock Production in New Zealand EDITED BY KEVIN STAFFORD Whether you rather dairy cattle, beef cattle, sheep, deer, goats, pigs, horses, farm dogs or poultry, advice that reflects farming practice in New Zealand is indispensable.
-This book, written by experts from Massey University and Lincoln University, is of value and interest to everyone.
+The New Zealand Land & Food Annual 2016 EDITED BY CLAIRE MASSEY